 All first-year engineering students pursue a common academic program consisting of mathematics, chemistry, physics, humanities/social science electives, and two specially designed first year engineering courses.
 These courses provide each student with an overview of the fields and methods of engineering; introduce certain skills basic to engineering; and acquaint students with the interaction of skills, techniques, logic, and creativity in engineering problem formulation and solving.
 Although the curriculum is common, the actual schedule for each student is based on their incoming background and their anticipated major.
-Upon completion of the first-year curriculum, students with a 2.00 (or higher) on a 4.00 scale choose their major from any of the nine departments or programs.
+Upon completion of the first-year curriculum, students with a 2.00 (or higher) on a 4.00 scale choose their major from any of the ten departments or programs.

 The science and general education requirements are the same regardless if you enter the Freshman Engineering Program as a first-year student or as a transfer student.
 The ENGR 0011/0012 or 00711 courses are the traditional first-year sequence.
 For transfer students instead of ENGR0011/0012 there are off semester courses ENGR0015 and ENGR0016.